Jairus313/streamlit_crash_course/README.md

 # Here the your name will shown in navbar to give a context
 # of the portfolio and for dummy purpose, I have taken "about me",
 # "experiences", "skillsets" and "projects" which are pretty much
-# standard section in any portfolio.
+# standard sections in any portfolio.
 radio = st.sidebar.radio("Your Name", ["About Me", "Experiences", "Skills", "Projects"], index=0)

-# When about me is clicked, This section will give briefing.
+# When about me is clicked, This section will give the briefing.
 if radio and radio == "About Me":

 	# centering the display picture and throwaway
-	# on side either side will act like padding.
+	# on side either side which will act like padding.
 	_, dp, _ = st.columns(3)

 	with dp: